opensearch-project/project-website/_posts/2024-05-01-develop-guideline-multiple-data-source-in-opensearch-and-plugins.md

 * Query Workbench
 * Trace Analytics

-Additionally, we've extended this functionality to two core visualizations: Time Series Visual Builder (TSVB) and Region Map.
+Multiple data sources functionality is also now available with Time Series Visual Builder (TSVB) and Region Map visualization types.

-## 5 Conclusion
+## Conclusion

-In this blog post, we've covered the process of integrating OpenSearch Dashboards plugins with multiple data sources.
-We strongly encourage you to experiment with multiple data sources using the example plugins provided above.
-Thanks to Lu Yu for developing the example plugin!
-This exploration will enable you to experience the benefits of accessing multiple data sources within a single dashboard as well as allow your plugin to expose a wider range of data from remote clusters.
+This blog post covered the process of integrating OpenSearch Dashboards plugins with multiple data sources.
+We encourage you to experiment with multiple data sources using the provided example plugins, developed by Lu Yu.
+This will allow you to experience the benefits of accessing multiple data sources within a single dashboard and enable your plugin to expose a wider range of data from remote clusters.